-1. Type(s) of barriers to be treated/removed to improve fish Diversion Dam

-passage.
-Push-up Dam

-Wood or Concrete Dam

-Weir (not associated with a road crossing)

-Debris

-Boulder/Rock Barrier (not weirs)

-Other (explain)

-2# Estimate the total number of non-road crossing barriers (listed above) to be removed or altered to improve passage.
+1. Type(s) of barriers to be treated/removed to improve fish passage.
+Diversion Dam Push-up Dam Wood or Concrete Dam Weir (not associated with a road crossing) Logs Debris Boulder/Rock Barrier (not weirs) Other (explain) 2# Estimate the total number of non-road crossing barriers (listed above) to be removed or altered to improve passage.